evilchili/telisar-website/content/posts/kings_of_uman.md

 | Magnus | 4        | 5           | 1
 | Keen   | 3        | 7           | 4

 Each winning player RISES by decrementing their CITY DIE by one, representing their newly improved station in the city of Uman.
-All other players DROP, incrementing their CITY DIE by one.
+All other players still in the game DROP, incrementing their CITY DIE by one.
 If a player's CITY DIE ever reaches 8, they are OUT (eliminated from the City).

+In the event of a tie, both players RISE.

 Players already on the 1st Tier who RISE keep their CITY DIE at one.

 ##### Scoring Challenges

-In a challenge, the player who tells truth, or the smallest lie, wins.

-If a player's KING DIE is less than or equal to their PEASANT DIE they are telling the truth and they win the challenge automatically.
-Otherwise, the player who tells the smallest lie wins.
+Being caught in a lie is bad.
+When a CHALLENGE is issued, the player telling the smallest lie wins.
+If one player is telling the truth, they win.
+If both players are telling the truth, the player telling the largest truth wins.

-For example, if Magnus challenged Sirlius in the example below, Magnus would RISE and Sirlius would DROP.
+For example, if Magnus challenged Sirlius in the example below, Magnus would win the CHALLENGE:

 | Player | KING DIE | PEASANT DIE | Difference
 |--------|----------|-------------| -----------
 | Sirlius | 1       | 4           | 3
 | Magnus | 4        | 5           | 1

-Ties, including when both players are telling the truth, go to the challenged player.
+When a player loses a challenge, they DROP, and are eliminated from the Game.
+If the player issuing the CHALLENGE wins, they may continue with their turn with either a MOVE or a HOLD.

+If a CHALLENGE ends in a tie, both players are eliminated from the Game but neither DROPs.

 ----